-The inner container volume is clearly marked on all PEPPER CROSS LIGHT reserves and must be observed during a conformity check.
+The inner container volume is clearly marked on all SALSA reserves and must be observed during a conformity check.
 Most newer harnesses also indicate the minimum and maximum inner container volumes which can be fitted to their deployment containers.
 Check on the harness itself or in the harness handbook.
 It is important that the inner container volume lies within the constraints of the harness deployment container volume.
 Volume information may not be present for older harnesses.
-Here we suggest filling a sand-sack installed in the deployment container and then measuring the volume of sand to determine the harness volume

 When should I replace my PEPPER CROSS LIGHT?

-The reserve must be replaced after 10 years, even if it has never been throw
+The reserve must be replaced after 10 years, even if it has never been thrown.

 Do the rescue connection lines need to be connected by a steel screw shackle?